Gender Matters in Philanthropy

 What are your stories, skills, thoughts?
 I am confident that you will take what I can offer and add your own mastery, curiosity and specific actions to improve our world.

 Here’s Where It Starts

 Gender Matters in Philanthropy – it starts with each of us looking inward.
 How have we, as women, unconsciously held ourselves back from leadership or big gifts?
 How have men been unconsciously overlooking women as they hire, promote or cultivate donors?
 Change starts with making the unconscious overt.

 I started my leadership journey by facing my own unconscious behaviors.
 It took months of working with key people in my life to cut through my self-assessments, my inner narrative and my inability to lead out front as a woman.
 I had always been more comfortable being #2.
 I had lived my life blissfully “doing” and believed all my doing had impact.
 I didn’t take time to reflect when I was showing up with less than full presence nor did I seek out alternative behaviors to create significantly different and better results for myself and for the nonprofits I worked for.
 A light-bulb went off – my voice, presence, experience and opinion are needed consistently to make sustained change.

 Through my own reflections, I came to a personal sense of #TimesUp.
 I declared that #TimesUp on women not being “seen” in the philanthropic sector.
 I wrote a book, am speaking widely and letting people know that the time is now to embrace the unique strengths of women and distinct ways they lead and give.

-As a senior consultant with Aspen Leadership Group, I focus on my two passions – accelerating women’s philanthropy and developing women leaders within nonprofits.
+I focus on my two passions – accelerating women’s philanthropy and developing women leaders within nonprofits.
 These passions are linked.
 In both domains, success comes from looking within to identify strengths, as well as becoming aware of the stories, assessments and behaviors getting in the way of transformation.
 Only then can we can commit to new actions and achieve new outcomes.